Last Updated on

 The 4th Wave: Positive Psychology

-As already pointed out earlier in this article, positive psychology is psychology with a positive orientation, concerned with authentic happiness and the good life.
+As already pointed out earlier in this article, positive psychology is psychology with a positive orientation, concerned with authentic happiness and a good life.

-Humanistic psychologist Abraham Maslow maintained that psychology itself does not have an accurate understanding of human potential and that the field tends to raise the proverbial bar not high enough with respect to maximum attainment.
+Humanistic psychologist Abraham Maslow maintained that psychology itself does not have an accurate understanding of the human potential and that the field tends not to raise the proverbial bar high enough with respect to maximum attainment.